-- Schools were sorted by the percentage of FRPL students. - Schools were divided into four quartiles so that each quartile had approximately the same number of students. - Schools were grouped by education levels of elementary, middle and high. - OEA calculated the average state and local expenditures in the General Fund (Fund 1) and Special Revenue Fund (Fund 2) per student across all schools in each quartile. - OEA compared the state and local revenue per student in the highest and lowest FRPL quartiles.
+- Schools were sorted by the percentage of FRPL students. - Schools were divided into four quartiles so that each quartile had approximately the same number of students. - Schools were grouped by education levels of elementary, middle, and high. - OEA calculated the average state and local expenditures in the general fund (fund 1) and special revenue fund (fund 2) per student across all schools in each quartile.^e - OEA compared the state and local revenue per student in the highest- and lowest-FRPL quartiles.

 Methodology For Measuring Effects Of Persistent Poverty.
 An analysis was conducted on the reading and math proficiency rates of 8th-graders based on the number of years students received FRPL.
-In addition, ordinary least square regression models were used to examine the potential relationship between persistent poverty and student proficiency on math and reading K-PREP exams.
-The models control for several variables, including gender, LEP, special education status, race/ethnicity, and previous K-PREP proficiency.
+In addition, ordinary least squares regression models were used to examine the potential relationship between persistent poverty and student proficiency on math and reading K-PREP exams.
+The models control for several variables, including gender, limited English proficiency (LEP), special education status, race/ethnicity, and previous K-PREP proficiency.